jamoore5/Learn-C-Sharp-By-Building-Applications/README.md

 You can get creative with the information being displayed to the user as long as it directly conveys the meaning of what the user needs to do based on the acceptance criteria.

 (I modified this exercise to have better performance with a larger wordlist and added some more test coverage)

+## Simple Web Scraper

+As a user I would like to be able to scrape links and their associated description from Craigslist's category and city that I specify.

+(I modified the Scraper to create ScrappedElements instead of just strings and added a Name to the ScrapeCriteriaPart so that I could retrieve the Parts in a more structured way.
+Then I tried to scrape my local funeral pages and ran into the problem that most of them use Javascript to load the obituaries)